tolicodes/articles/wip/api-scraping.md

 All our function is doing is:
 1. executing the next function in the `queuedFuncs` list (`this.queuedFuncs.shift()`)
 2. moving the Wrapper promise from the `queued` list to the `pending` list.
+3. `pending` will wait for all the requests in

 Notice we wrapper the execution in a `try catch` block.
-But we aren't actually waiting for the execution s
+But we aren't actually doing anything in the `catch`.
+This will let all the errors that happen pass through for now

 ```
 moveLists(item, from, to) {